Falling For Fall Plantings

 Pick the plants that are in bud, not fully open.
 You will be able to enjoy the flowers much longer if they bloom for you in your garden instead of at the nursery.
 If they have opened already ask for a sale price.
 If you want them to be perennial, you need to make sure you get the plant in the ground before the end of October.
 The longer you wait to plant it, the less likely it will have the chance to come back next year.

-I enjoy mums in my containers and flower boxes for the months of September and early October, then I quickly offer them to friends and neighbors to get in the ground.
+I enjoy mums in my containers and flower boxes for the months of September and early October and then I quickly offer them to friends and neighbors to get in the ground.
 Remember to keep them watered in the container, because if the mum dies prior to putting it in the ground no amount of water will bring it back!

 Fall is also a great time to plant trees and shrubs—just try to get them in the ground by mid-November.
 This gives the plants time to get some their roots established before the hard winter freeze.